Tobacco and E-Cigarette laws and businesses

-- obtaining or renewing a retail tobacco licence
+- obtaining or renewing a retail tobacco and e-cigarette merchant's licence

 - enclosed areas

-- the use of tobacco products in artistic performances
+- the use of tobacco and e-cigarette products in artistic performances

-Changes to tobacco laws in South Australia from 31 March 2019
+Changes to smoking laws in South Australia as of 31 March 2019

 - increases in penalties and expiation fees’